rmcolq/rampart-coi/README.md

 ```

 Open a web browser to view http://localhost:3000 the RAMPART run.

 Open `/path/to/[run_name]/annotations/classified/all_krona.html` in a second browser tab.
 Refresh this page periodically to view the latest krona results as they come in.
+NB this file does not exist until the pipeline is running.

 ## Example dataset